-It is also recognized that the programs covered by this Agreement are part of a Government wide initiative, Executive Order 13411 - Improving Assistance for Disaster Victims (August 29, 2006).
+It is also recognized that the programs covered by this Agreement are part of a Government-wide initiative, Executive Order 13411 - Improving Assistance for Disaster Victims (August 29, 2006).
 This order mandates DHS/FEMA to identify and prevent duplication of benefits received by individuals, businesses, or other entities for the same disaster.
 That initiative and this matching program are consistent with Office of Management and Budget (OMB) guidance on interpreting the provisions of the Computer Matching and Privacy Protection Act of 1988, 54 Fed.
 Reg.
-25818 (June 19, 1989); and OMB Circular A-130, Appendix I, "Federal Agency Responsibilities for Maintaining Records about Individuals."
+25818 (June 19, 1989); and OMB Circular A-108, Federal Agency Responsibilities for review, Reporting, and Publication under the Privacy Act."